Foto: Wutsje ©RUG

 8 Jul 2024 12:45 University of Groningen

-Monday 8 July Joeke Kuyvenhoven will defend her doctoral thesis entitled ‘When moving matters – Unpacking patterns and consequences of childhood residential mobility‘.
+Monday 8 July 2024 Joeke Kuyvenhoven successfully defended her doctoral thesis entitled ‘When moving matters – Unpacking patterns and consequences of childhood residential mobility‘.

 Moving house can have a major impact on a child’s life.
 Moving is not only a stressful and disruptive event in itself, it’s often compounded by the adjustment to a new environment and this instability can have negative consequences.
 However, moving can also bring positive changes, for example when a family moves to a better house or neighbourhood.
 In this dissertation the diversity in childhood residential mobility patterns is studied by migrant background and the socioeconomic composition of the neighbourhood.
 Subsequently, it examines the extent to which various moving patterns influence educational outcomes in young adulthood.
 The research focuses on the Netherlands and Sweden, analysing the number of moves, age, distance, and changes in the residential context.